Skip to main content

 Is Trintellix or Prozac more effective?

-According to clinical studies, vortioxetine is effective for treating major depressive disorder in those who are not experiencing improvement with other antidepressants.
-Three studies from a pool of 27 studies found that vortioxetine improved depression in people who were not experiencing relief from drugs like Wellbutrin SR (bupropion SR) and Effexor (venlafaxine).
+According to clinical studies, vortioxetine is effective for treating major depressive disorder in those who don’t experience improvements with other antidepressants.
+Three studies from a pool of 27 studies found that vortioxetine improved depression in people who didn’t get relief from drugs like Zoloft (sertraline), Wellbutrin SR (bupropion), and Effexor (venlafaxine).

 Treatment for depression is highly individualized.
-It’s important to talk with your doctor to decide the best treatment option for you.
+Talking with a healthcare provider to find the best treatment option is important.

 Coverage and cost comparison of Trintellix vs. Prozac

-Trintellix can be purchased as a 5 mg, 10 mg, or 20 mg tablet.
-Although there is no generic version available yet, Trintellix is covered by Medicare Part D and most insurance plans.
-The average retail cost of Trintellix without insurance is can run $400-$600.
+Although no generic version is available, Trintellix is covered by most insurance and Medicare Part D plans.
+The average retail cost of Trintellix is around $676 for a 30-day supply.
 If you’re looking to purchase Trintellix from your local pharmacy, you can check to see if they will accept a SingleCare savings card.
-With SingleCare you can lower the cash price down to $377.35 depending on the pharmacy you go to.
+With SingleCare, you may be able to lower the cash price down to $466, depending on the pharmacy you go to.

-Prozac can be purchased in both brand and generic forms.
-If you are prescribed Prozac, your doctor will most likely prescribe the generic fluoxetine.
-Like Trintellix and other common antidepressants, Prozac is covered by most Medicare and insurance plans.
-The average retail price of generic Prozac is around $100.
-With a SingleCare discount card, you can expect to pay as low as $4.
+Prozac is typically prescribed and purchased in its generic form.
+Like other generic antidepressants, Prozac is covered by most Medicare and insurance plans.
+The average retail price of generic Prozac is around $67, but prices can drop to around $6 with a SingleCare discount card

 Trintellix Prozac